JadedCtrl/shellTube/README.txt

 for best experience~

 shelltube isn't for downloading videos-- it's for *browsing* for them.
-Use youtube-dl or something for that, that's not my job. :P
+Use youtube-dl or something for that.
+That's not my job! :P

 ----------------------------------------